 Married to a PCA Army Chaplain, Chandra Oliver travels the globe following her soldier husband.
 This past summer they moved from South Carolina to Washington – driving through 14 states is a long drive, but the opportunity to visit friends all along the way was a beautiful reminder of one of the “gifts” of military life.
 Loving a good challenge, Chandra enjoys studying the unique context of each military assignment to see where or how the Life-Giving truths of Biblical Womanhood can be shared in an ever-changing community.
 Prior to the military, Chandra served in women’s ministry in local church plants and PresWIC in the North Texas Presbytery.
 Currently, Chandra volunteers on the PCA Women’s Ministry Team as an Advisor-At-Large for Chaplain and Military Wives.

 Marcie Tuten is a wife to Chris and a mom to three little ladies.
 She lives in Atlanta, GA where she likes to drink coffee, read, and spend time with her family.
-Marcie is a PCA CDM Women’s Ministry Trainer.
+Marcie serves on the PCA’s CDM National Women’s Ministry Team as a Trainer.

-Jane Anne Wilson, wife to David and mother of four adult children, earned her nursing degree from University of Delaware and worked in pediatrics.
-She grew up in the PCA and has served in a variety of ministry roles.
-She presently serves on the women’s ministry leadership team at her church, and is the CDM Northeast Regional Advisor.
-She enjoys her grandbabies, long walks with her husband, and family reunions.
+Jane Anne Wilson serves on the Committee on Discipleship Ministries (CDM) National Women’s Ministry team as a Regional Advisor.
+Wife to David and mother of four adult children, she earned her nursing degree from University of Delaware and worked in pediatrics.
+Growing up in the PCA gave her many opportunities to serve in a variety of contexts, including women’s ministry.
+Cuddling with her two grandbabies, long walks with her husband, and family reunions are her favorite blessings.

 Lunch for First Timers: